 Google Maps may have this road crossing the river, toward the end.
 Proper signage is questionable in the area, since local rednecks love to shoot up signs.
 Trimmer route quickly peters out to narrow dirt roads, anywhere past the Mill Flat Campground area.

-Lower Kings is NOT easily reached via the National Park – Kings Canyon Highway 180.
+Lower Kings is NOT easily reached via the National Parks, nor Kings Canyon Highway 180.
 Dirt road travel is required on Road #12S01, which can be steep and rocky at best.
-The drivable climb up to the highway may require 4 wheel drive in some sections, depending on weather.
+The drive-able climb up to the highway may require 4 wheel drive in some sections, depending on weather and land slides.